Marco-Puig/ChiselEngine/README.md

 Chisel Engine is a game engine built on OpenXR and OpenGL, designed for developing immersive VR applications.

 ## Instructions
-Since this is project is working of a Solution (.sln) file, I recommend to use Visual Studio 2022
+Since this project is working off a Solution (.sln) file, I recommend to use Visual Studio 2022

 Ensure you have the C++ Development Package Installed (You will be shown this as option in the Visual Studio Installer)